nathanstitt/react-model-binding/README.md

 var ModelBinding = require('react-model-binding');

 // Pairing uses the ModelBinding mixin to access objects and update when they emit events
-// It has two objects, food is passed in via props, and person is created the mixin is initialized
-// as part of the 'getInitialState' lifecycle method var Pairing = React.createClass({
+// It has two objects, food is passed in via props, and person is created when the mixin is initialized var Pairing = React.createClass({
     mixins: [ModelBinding],
     propTypes: {